aws/copilot-cli/site/content/docs/commands/storage-init.en.md

                                   with "--name" and "--storage-type".
                                   Can be specified with "--engine".
 ```

+!!!attention "Considerations when using Aurora Serverless v1 storage"
+    #### Aurora Serverless v1 is planed to reach EOF as of 2024/12/31
+    Aurora Serverless users have received the following emails:
+    > "We are reaching out to let you know that as of December 31, 2024, Amazon Aurora will no longer support Serverless version 1 (v1).
+As per the Aurora Version Policy [1], we are providing 12 months notice to give you time to upgrade your database cluster(s).
+Aurora supports two versions of Serverless.
+We are only announcing the end of support for Serverless v1.
+Aurora Serverless v2 continues to be supported.
+We recommend that you proactively upgrade your databases running Amazon Aurora Serverless v1 to Amazon Aurora Serverless v2 at your convenience before December 31, 2024."

+    #### Aurora Serverless v1 is only supported for workload-level storage
+    If you want to create an Aurora Serverless v1 with "environment" lifecycle, please see [this example](https://github.com/aws/copilot-cli/discussions/5621).

 ## How can I use it?
 Create an S3 bucket named "my-bucket" attached to the "frontend" service.